calloncampbell/Office365-PacUtil/README.md

 - **ClientRequestId** = < guid > - A required GUID that you generate for client association.
 Generate a unique GUID for each machine that calls the web service.
 GUID format is xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx, where x represents a hexadecimal number.
 You can use https://guidgenerator.com/ to generate one.

+- **TemplateFileTokenStartMarker** - The start token marker.
+Used to determine the starting block of text to replace with the generated contents from this tool.

-- **TemplateFileTokenMarker** - The token marker to insert into your PAC file template which is replaced by the content generated from this tool.
+- **TemplateFileTokenEndMarker** - The end token marker.
+Used to determine the ending block of text to replace with the generated contents from this tool.

+- **WebServiceRootUrl** - This is the Microsoft Office 365 IP Address and URL web service URL.

+- **OutputPath** - This is the output path if not using the Users Temp Path.

+- **OverrideOutputPathWithUserTempPath** - Enable this if you want to use the `OutputPath` value instead of the Users Temp Path.
+Default is false.

 - **VersionPath** - This is the path and filename to store the latest version from the Office 365 IP and Url Web Service.
 The version value in this file is based on the format of YYYYMMDDNN, where NN is a natural number incremented if there are multiple versions required to be published on a single day, with 00 representing the first update for a given day.